pjtpj/php-secret/readme.md

 php-secret
 =========

-PHP Secret is a PHP extension that allows storage and retreival of a "secret".
+PHP Secret is a PHP extension that allows storage and retrieval of a "secret".
 The intended usages scenario is in a virtual hosting environment.
 Because of the way web server permissions work, it is fairly easy for one virtual host account to see the source files for another virtual host account.
 With PHP Secret, passwords don't have to be saved in the PHP source code.
 Instead, they can be retrieved via the exs_get_secret() function.
-It is theoretically possible for PHP Secret to be very secure, but most hosting accounts have folder and/or files that are wrietable by the web server user and these folders or files can be used to defeat the security provided by PHP Secret.
+It is theoretically possible for PHP Secret to be very secure, but most hosting accounts have folder and/or files that are writeable by the web server user and these folders or files can be used to defeat the security provided by PHP Secret.

 Build Instructions